paultopia/conlaw_casebook/spring-2022-iteration/32a-establishment.md

 # The Establishment Clause

-Ok, onto the Establishment clause.
-Here, the doctrine is a lot less clear.
 We know, of course, that the government can't establish an official church.
 But how much favoritism to religion can it show otherwise?
 Can we have "under God" in the pledge of allegiance?
 Can we give student loan money to religious schools?
 Can we have prayers before legislative sessions (and does it depend on who is allowed to give the prayer)?
 Can there be Christmas decorations on city hall?

 ## The Lemon test